areding/6420-pymc/unit1/Unit1-software.md

 ## Probabilistic Programming Languages (PPLs)

 As the professor says, [BUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/) (Bayesian Inference using Gibbs Sampling) is actually a pretty good choice for learning the basics of Bayesian inference.
 There are things that BUGS can do that are still a pain to implement in PyMC.
-PyMC is also under active development - since Spring 2022 when this site went up, it's already gone through two major version changes (3 to 5).
+PyMC is also under active development; since Spring 2022 when this site went up, it's already gone through two major version changes.
 Features I was using for this class are being deprecated!
 Every semester there's some breaking change to be researched and worked around.
 Whereas BUGS probably hasn't changed for 15 years.
 So I understand why the professor stuck with it, even in 2018 when putting this course online.

 But there's a tension there between students who are looking to practice career skills - they tend to want to use something Python or R-based.
 So I've redone most of the course examples in PyMC and provide Python solutions to any homework or exam problems we ask.